 An Inner Hebrides cruise allows the guests onboard to enjoy the very best of the Western Islands of Scotland.
-The Inner Hebrides is situated close to the Western Coast of mainland Scotland but due to its mountainous nature and divisive inlets it is quite remote.
+The Inner Hebrides is situated close to the Western Coast of mainland Scotland but due to its mountainous nature and divisive inlets, it is quite remote.
 Small traditional Scottish villages can be found nestled in the valleys and hardy fishing towns along the coast.
-Along with the villages there are several castles and ancient remains to be seen from the water or explored in person to learn more about Scotland’s rich history.
+Along with the villages, there are several castles and ancient remains to be seen from the water or explored in person to learn more about Scotland’s rich history.

 The coastline is green and home to thick forests and striking mountains.
 The flora and fauna is rich both on land and in the ocean.
-Hebridean cruises to the Inner Hebrides, Scotland are perfect for hiking, watersports and getting a taste of the culture of rural Scotland.
+Hebridean cruises to the Inner Hebrides, Scotland are perfect for hiking, watersports, and getting a taste of the culture of rural Scotland.
 Whisky connoisseurs might also want to get a taste of Scotland’s iconic drink, many of the most famous whisky's are made on the islands of the Inner Hebrides.
-It is also well worthwhile getting a taste of the local food which emphasises fresh local produce and seafood in particular.
+It is also well worthwhile getting a taste of the local food which emphasizes fresh local produce and seafood in particular.

 Top things to do and see on a Inner Hebrides Islands Cruise

 The Isle of Islay is probably most famous for its whisky with eight different distilleries operating on this small island.
 Aside from whisky Islay enjoys a rich diversity of wildlife and is well known in bird watching circles.
 Bird enthusiasts will find sea eagles and falcons hunting up high and numerous sandpipers and oystercatchers poking around on the beaches.